lorenaleao/hello-world/README.md

 * <atrás/além>, O Terno [[ ... ]](https://open.spotify.com/album/5RHNy7sIVDOcLTsz4OeiwL)
 * Pearl, Rubel [[ ... ]](https://open.spotify.com/album/25fli8PlxpP10WpirvDpMT)
 * Amelie from Montmartre, Yann Tiersen [[ ... ]](https://open.spotify.com/album/3QMOVTfwazGKLvyLq41pyV)

+### the 100 best things in the world.

+[Fernando](https://homepages.dcc.ufmg.br/~fernando/), who is a great professor and researcher at UFMG, inspired me to make my _100 best things in the world_'s list.
+[This](https://homepages.dcc.ufmg.br/~fernando/classes/dcc024/ementa/pofs/100coisas.html) is his.
+You can read mine [here](https://github.com/lorenaleao/hello-world/blob/master/as100melhorescoisasdomundo.md) (it's still a work in progress. in fact, I think it will always be changed from time to time ;).